nathanbraun/nathanbraun-com/content/ideas/beeminder.md

-While I'm familiar with [Patio11's law of SAAS pricing](https://secondbreakfast.co/patio11-s-law), and BM is free to charge what they can, this seems like too much money for a product whose use case is you paying them more money, well beyond the market price.
+While I'm familiar with [Patio11's law of SAAS pricing](https://secondbreakfast.co/patio11-s-law), and BM is free to charge what they can, this seems like too much money for a consumer product whose use case is you paying them more money, well beyond the market price.

 ## Idea
 Hence this idea, a BM type like service that: